MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/session/session-defaultclienttype-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks
- You can use DEFAULTCLIENTTYPE in a [GETURL Method](../../methods/devenv-geturl-method.md) call to get the URL of the default client.
+ You can use DEFAULTCLIENTTYPE in a [GetURL Method](../../methods/devenv-geturl-method.md) call to get the URL of the default client.

 ## Example 1